Do the benefits of almonds make it the healthiest nut ever?

 While many women say extra biotin helps their hair and nails grow stronger, longer, and faster, there aren’t many scientific studies to prove this dietary connection[*].

-Even still, with all 21 health benefits of almonds we covered in this guide, there are plenty of reasons to eat a serving every day like a daily almond vitamin.
+Even still, with all 21 health benefits of almonds this guide covers, there are plenty of reasons to eat a serving every day.

-How To Add More Almonds to Your Diet
+Add the Benefits of Almonds to Your Diet

 Almonds are one of the healthiest foods you can add to your diet — as long as you buy the right kind.